-All permitted or permissible uses and structures (unless otherwise specified): None, except as needed to meet the other requirements as set out herein.
+1. All permitted uses and structures (unless otherwise specified):

-4.12.7 MINIMUM YARD REQUIREMENTS (depth of front and rear yard, width of side yard) (See Section 4.19.30 for right-of-way setback requirements.)

-1. All permitted or permissible uses and structures (unless otherwise specified):
+- 4.14.7 MINIMUM YARD REQUIREMENTS (depth of front and rear yard, width of side yard) (See Section 4.2 for right-of-way setback requirements.) - 1.
+All permitted uses and structures (unless otherwise specified):

-Side None, except where a side yard is provided, then a side yard of at least ten (10) ft. must be provided.
+Side None, except where a side yard is provided, then aside yard of at least ten (10) feet must be provided.